gowthamrao/py_load_opentargets/docs/getting_started.md

 # Getting Started

-This guide provides a detailed walkthrough for setting up and running `py-load-opentargets` for the first time.
+This guide provides a detailed walkthrough for setting up and running `py_load_opentargets` for the first time.

 ## 1. Installation